skip to main content

 • Unofficial MVLA transcript: for grades, GPA, coursework

-• A copy of your official score report: for SAT subject tests, AP exams, ELPAC results (EL students)
+• A copy of your official score report: for SAT subject tests, AP exams, ELPAC results (EL students), certified/proctored language assessment.

 • EL students who cannot locate their official ELPAC score reports should contact their school's EL Program Assistant for a printout of their scores.